-By MB DEC 182, the Agency applies by analogy the Commission Decision C(2018)1597 on outside activities and assignments.
+By ED Decision 730/2013, the Agency applies by analogy the Commission Decision C(2004)1597 on outside activities and assignments.
 These rules apply to the Agency's staff members employed under the Staff Regulations (SR) and Conditions of Employment of Other Servants of the European Union (CEOS).

-The MB Decision No 173 laying down rules on the secondment to the Agency of seconded national experts and national experts in professional training, makes seconded national experts subject to the same rules and conditions laid down for staff with regard to prior authorization related to outside activities.
+The ED Decision 237/2009 on the Policy and Procedures governing the Engagement and Use of Seconded National Experts, makes seconded national experts subject to the same rules and conditions laid down for staff with regard to prior authorization related to outside activities.

-Persons working at the Agency who are not employed under the SR and CEOS such as trainees or external experts, others than seconded national experts, are not covered by nor subject to the provisions laid down in MB Decision 173 and MB Decision 182.
+Persons working at the Agency who are not employed under the SR and CEOS such as trainees or external experts, others than seconded national experts, are not covered by nor subject to the provisions laid down in ED Decision 730/2013 and ED Decision 237/2009.

 With reference to Article 16 of the SR, after leaving the service, former Agency's staff members are still subject to certain obligations.
 Former staff members are therefore bound not to accept any duties or professional activities after leaving the service that would be incompatible with the interests of the Agency.
 A former staff member intending to engage in an occupational activity within two years of leaving the service must inform the Agency.
-If the activity could lead to a conflict with the legitimate interests of the Agency, the Executive Director could forbid the former staff member from undertaking this activity or could give his approval subject to any conditions he sees fit in accordance with applicable rules.
+If the activity could lead to a conflict with the legitimate interests of the Agency, the Executive Director could forbid the former staff member from undertaking this activity or could give his approval subject to any conditions he sees fit.

-21 Regulation (EU) 2018/1725 of the European parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC (OJ L295, 21.11.2018
+12 Regulation (EC) 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of the personal data by the Community institutions and bodies on the free movement of such data